Victorian anti-discrimination law

-- An A body corporate created by registration of a plan of subdivision or a plan of strata or cluster subdivision.
-See also prescribed owners corporation. must allow a person with a disability to make reasonable alterations to common property to meet their special needs, provided a number of conditions are met (including that they pay for the alterations themselves, they do not require alterations to other people’s lots, the alterations do not adversely affect other people’s interests, and they agree to restore the common property to its previous condition before vacating their lot).
+- An owners corporation must allow a person with a disability to make reasonable alterations to common property to meet their special needs, provided a number of conditions are met (including that they pay for the alterations themselves, they do not require alterations to other people’s lots, the alterations do not adversely affect other people’s interests, and they agree to restore the common property to its previous condition before vacating their lot).
 Owners corporations also provide services (e.g. in the common property) under the Equal Opportunity Act and are therefore obliged to make reasonable adjustments for people with a disability (s 45).

 Note that breaching these stand-alone duties amounts to discrimination without needing to prove direct or indirect discrimination.